file-exec(3)file-exec - Executes the current buffer using a compiler or interpreter

 file-exec, file-format and file-lint are macros defined in hktools.emf.
 For programming lanuages like C++, Fortran and R there are already useful variable defaults defined in the hkHOOK.emf files, the user can overwrite these settings using major-mode-tools-setup.

-The executables or the interpreters must be usually installed and in the system path for the command to function correctly or the full path might be given in the variable settings.
+The executables or the interpreters will need to be installed in the system path for the commands to function correctly, otherwise the full path will need to be given in the settings.

 get-next-line(2), file-tool-setup(3), major-mode-setup(3) c(9), cpp(9), f90(9), go(9), pas(9), perl(9), py(9), r(9), tcl(9).